dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 ## Select the environment

 Model Builder can run the training on different environments depending on the scenario that was selected.
-Some scenarios can run on your local machine, and others can run on the Azure ML service which will allow you to train with a GPU.

 1. Confirm the `Local (CPU)` item is selected, and click the **Next step** button.